adrianrodriguez-io/power-bi-crypto-trading-data-analysis/README.md

 # Power BI Crypto Data Analysis

-Hi, this is project in wich you will find a Power BI visualization based on crypto data.
+Hi, this is a project in wich you will find a Power BI visualization based on crypto data.

 ## Challengue
 (pending to fill this)